sgalawar/pytest_project/README.md

 # Quotes API Test Project

-This project tests the functionality of a REST API for managing quotes.
-The API provides endpoints for resetting the state, retrieving quotes, adding new quotes, retrieving quotes by ID, and deleting quotes.

 # Prerequisites

 - Python 3.11.4 installed on your system.
 If not, you can download and install it from python.org.